bitfinexcom/bitfinex-api-go/readme.md

-# Bitfinex api for golang
+# Bitfinex Trading API for Golang.
+REST and WebSockets support
+## Bitcoin, Ethereum and Litecoin trading

 ## Installation